 If a check is returned for insufficient funds, you will be charged an additional $15 on top of the amount of the check.
 This needs to be paid by money order, cashier’s check, cash or credit card.

 If you should want to suspend or terminate your treatment, any fees including reasonable fees as allowed by public health law for copying of medical records will be immediately due and payable.

-For your convenience, we accept Cash, Checks, VISA and MasterCard.
+For your convenience, we accept Cash, Checks, VISA, MasterCard Discover and American Express.

 We require 24-hours notice to cancel an appointment.
-We charge $50 for no shows or appointments cancelled without 24-hours notice.
+After three no shows, the doctor may discontinue services for you.
 Please help us serve you better by keeping your scheduled appointments.

 If we have a verified claim and authorization to treat you from your carrier, no payment is necessary.
 If we are are not able to verify your claim or obtain authorization to treat, payment in full is requested at the time of the visit.

 We request that you provide us with your carrier, claim number and adjuster’s name for us to verify before your scheduled appointment.

 All patients are personally and financially responsible for their medical care regardless of the nature of the injury or potential third party involvement.
 Patients often believe that the other party will pay their medical bills as the accident was “their fault”.
 Because of the individual nature and complexity of these cases, it is not possible for us to get involved in collecting from an attorney, business, motor vehicle carrier or other person’s insurance carrier for payment.